MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Removing Placements of Apps in Mixed World

 You can now close all placements of an application in the mixed world by selecting the **Close all** (or **Close** when there is only one placement) option from that application’s context menu.
 This feature is also available in Kiosk mode.
-Note: this menu option is only available when an application has been placed in the mixed world.
+Note: this menu option is only available when an application is placed in the mixed world.

 ![placement resized - use this](media/hololens-insider/placement-resized---use-this1.jpg)